dgamma3/ResourcesForCompetencies/Competencies/Growing-People.md

 ## Level 2

-Create an environment that encourages career conversations
+Create an environment that encourages career conversations and learning opportunities

 ### What it looks like